-During keyboard or TP manual movement of the specified axis, its encoder attained its maximum or minimum allowed value, or a limit switch was reached.
-Robot has reached the limits of its working envelope.
+During keyboard or TP manual movement of the specified axis, its encoder attained its minimum allowed value.

-- Use the TP or the keyboard to move the axis in the opposite direction, and thus return the axis to its working range. - (35) Input or Output must be disabled prior to FORCE operation.
+- Move the axis in the opposite direction. - (35) Input or Output must be disabled prior to FORCE operation.

 A FORCE command appears without a prior DISABLE command.